Let's connect on social media:

 But it wasn't a hard decision.
 I'm not coordinated and I've never done it before.
 Why would I start in a country where I didn't have health insurance?

 Don't get me wrong - I rode on motorbikes.
 I rode on more motorbikes than I could possibly count.
 I just never drove the bikes myself.
 Instead, I trusted a complete stranger (who speaks a different language) with my life.

 The first time I got on a bike was completely spontaneous.
-I had no idea a motorbike was in my future until I was two feet away, and someone was handing me a helmet.
-We were in a rush and I didn't have time argue - I just jumped on the bike and whizzed off.
+I had no idea a motorbike was in my future until it was two feet away and someone was handing me a helmet.
+We were in a rush and I didn't have time argue… so I jumped on the bike and whizzed off.

 Backpackers will tell you a trip to SEA isn't complete without driving a motorbike, and maybe that's true for them.
 Maybe it was the highlight of their trip.
 That's fine.
 That's GREAT.
 I'm so glad you had nice trip!

 But that doesn't mean a motorbike needs to be my favorite part.